Sarah Nilsson JD, PhD, MAS

 September 11th Victim Compensation Fund of 2001

-included in the Air Transportation Safety and System Stabilization Act of 2001
+Air Transportation Safety and System Stabilization Act of 2001

 In the event of an airplane crash, aviation attorneys are to wait 45 days prior to contacting the families of the victims - 49 USC 1136